aruth2/LattiKEM/README.md

 If you have any requests for features or any questions including anything which should be covered in the documentation, but is not there, please add an "Issue" on Github, describe the problem as best you can, and we will work to address it.
 You should get a response within 24 hours for any new issues.

 If you work on any project using LattiKEM, we ask that you please fork a branch and provide your working code there.
 The code you write can be incorporated into LattiKEM and help future researchers.
-The model we would like to use is that prototyping is done within the "Energy Models", and that resuable pieces are subsequently migrated into the "Core".
+Prototyping should be performed within the "Energy Models", and resuable pieces are subsequently migrated into the "Core".

 ## Getting started
+In order to run simulations of photosegregation in mixed-halide perovskites:
 Go to the source directory and build the executables
 ```
 make mixedhalide